A Valentine Story by Sharon Holtz

 with throughout his life, that is before he met Catherine.

-flowing red gown, may have fallen asleep on her settee, wanting, waiting,
+red gown, may have fallen asleep on her settee, wanting, waiting, wondering if

-which Catherine recognized, this was very much how she so often felt too
+Catherine recognized, this was very much how she so often felt too since she

 Feeling guilty for her selfish, pitying thoughts, tearfully Catherine told him he

-do not matter to her.
-And she would gladly wait through a hundred lonely
+matter to her.
+And she would gladly wait through a hundred lonely nights for the

 She spoke in wonderment as she told him how he seemed to know her heart,